couchbase/cbft/docs/dev-guide/overview.md

 - [Index definitions](index-definitions.md) - the attributes and operations to defining an index
 - [Index queries](index-queries.md) - details on querying an index
 - [Performance](performance.md) - considerations to increasing indexing and querying performance
-- [Advanced topics](advanced.md) - advanced use cases and features
-- [Sample apps](samples.md) - more information on sample apps and example code

 ---